The history books of today don’t tell the whole story of what took place leading to and during the Revolutionary War.

 They signed the Declaration of Independence with the understanding that the penalty would be death if they were captured.

-, a wealthy planter and trader from Virginia, watched his ships destroyed by the British navy.
+Carter Braxton, a wealthy planter and trader from Virginia, watched his ships destroyed by the British navy.
 His losses forced him to sell his home and his property to pay his debts; he died in rags.

-The British hounded so much that he was forced to move his family almost constantly.
+The British hounded Thomas McKean so much that he was forced to move his family almost constantly.
 He served in Congress without pay, while his family was kept in hiding.
 He lost all of his possessions and lived a life of poverty as his reward.

 The properties of Ellery, Clymer, Hall, Walton, Gwinnett, Heyward, Ruttledge, and Middleton were looted by vandals and soldiers.

-also had his home and properties destroyed and the British jailed his wife, and she died within a few months.
+Francis Lewis also had his home and properties destroyed and the British jailed his wife, and she died within a few months.

-New Jersey’s was driven from his wife's bedside as she was dying.
+New Jersey’s John Hart was driven from his wife's bedside as she was dying.
 Their thirteen children fled for their lives as his fields and gristmill were laid to waste.
 John Hart lived in forests and caves for over a year before returning home to find his wife dead and his children gone.
 He died within weeks heartbroken and exhausted.

-and also suffered similar fates.
+Lewis Morris and Philip Livingston also suffered similar fates.

 "For the support of this declaration, with the firm reliance on the protection of the Divine Providence, we mutually pledge to each other our lives, our fortunes, and our sacred honor."